 That same year, Bennett College was reorganized as a college for women.
 The Women's Home Missionary Society assumed a much larger responsibility for the institution as a women's college.
-In the wake of World War I, there were increased opportunities for women that increased the need for colleges to prepare young women for greater social and commercial opportunity.
+In the wake of World War I, there were increased opportunities for women that increased the need for colleges to prepare young women for greater social and commercial opportunities.
 David Dallas Jones was appointed the first president of the women's college.
-Under his leadership, the high school campus at Bennett was closed to focus the attentions of the staff fully on expanding and enriching the college curriculum.
+Under his leadership, the high school campus at Bennett was closed to focus the attention of the staff fully on expanding and enriching the college curriculum.
 Some aspects of his tenure included promoting academic excellence and cultural awareness.

 After Jones's death, Willa B. Player assumed the presidency, becoming the first Black woman to serve as president of a four-year college or university.
 Under her guidance, Bennett College became one of the first 15 four-year Black colleges to be admitted to the Southern Association of Colleges and Schools.

 As the enrollment of women in colleges increased, more attention was given to the specific types of education that Presidents of Bennett College include David Dallas Jones, Dr. Willa B. Player, Dr. Isaac H. Miller, Jr., Gloria Randle Scott, Ph.D., Dr. Althia F. Collins, and Dr. Charles Fuget.
 In June 2003, Dr. Johnetta B. Cole became the 14th president of Bennett College, followed by Julianne Malveaux.
 In 2018, Suzanne Elise Walsh became president.
 It is currently a coeducational institution.
 Noted alumni include Dorothy L. Brown, Carolyn R. Payon, and more.